Anyolite/anyolite/README.md

 ### Version 1.1.0

+NOTE: This version requires recompilation of the C glue.

 #### Features

 * [X] Added direct bindings to `Regex` from Crystal (`Regexp` in Ruby)
 * [X] Added option to use a separate Ruby interpreter
 * [X] Added safeguard to catch non-fatal Crystal exceptions and raise them as Ruby errors
+* [X] Added option to transform procs into bytecode

 #### Usability